 Current focus in terms of analysis and simulations are based on 10MHz channel bandwidth.

-Resource pool has yet to be defined but would be expected to be based on 10MHz as baseline

-The specified channel bandwidth would need to take into account in-band interference and would be expected to be based on 10MHz baseline

 Additional channel bandwidth can be specified as the work progress to consider impact of other RF requirements which are in progress

-It is proposed this should be specified as 10MHz for both D2D_discovery and D2D_communications in separate tables in brackets pending completion of other RF aspects
+It is proposed that channel bandwidths for D2D_discovery and D2D_communications are specified in separate tables in brackets pending completion of other RF aspects.

+It is proposed to prioritize 10MHz for D2D_communications.

+It is proposed that all channel BWs (1.4 MHz through 20MHz as currently supported per E-UTRA band) for D2D_discovery.